History of TGL (golf league) in Timeline

 In November 2023, Rahm withdrew from the TGL shortly before joining LIV Golf.

-In November 2023, a storm caused a power failure at the SoFi Center construction site, leading to the deflation of the air-supported roof and damage to the structure.
-This damage forced a delay in the commencement of TGL play from January 2024 to January 2025.
+In November 2023, a storm caused a power failure at the SoFi Center construction site, leading to the deflation of the air-supported roof and damage to the structure, delaying TGL play by a year.

 In January 2024, Tyrrell Hatton joined LIV Golf after negotiating his exit from TGL.

-January 2024: Damage Delays Commencement of TGL Play to January 2025
+January 2024: Delay in Commencement of TGL Play

-In January 2024, damage from the storm in November 2023 delayed the commencement of TGL play by a full year to January 2025.
+In January 2024, the damage to the SoFi Center forced a full-year delay in the commencement of TGL play, pushing it from January 2024 to January 2025.

 In June 2024, it was announced that Hideki Matsuyama would replace Tyrrell Hatton in TGL.

-In October 2024, TGL announced a revised launch date of January 7, 2025, following a delay caused by damage to the host arena.
+In October 2024, TGL announced a revised launch date of January 7, 2025, after a delay due to damage at the host arena under construction.

-On January 7, 2025, the first TGL match took place, resulting in a 9–2 victory for The Bay Golf Club over New York Golf Club.
-Shane Lowry recorded the league's first tee shot and Ludvig Åberg secured the first hole won (on a birdie).
-Approximately one million viewers tuned in to watch the opening night of TGL.
+On January 7, 2025, the first TGL match took place, with The Bay Golf Club winning 9–2 against New York Golf Club.
+Shane Lowry recorded the league's first tee shot and Ludvig Åberg won the first hole on a birdie.
+Nearly one million viewers tuned in, and some reviews were more impressed by the venue than the play.

-In March 2025, the inaugural season of TGL concluded with Atlanta Drive GC winning the TGL Championship against New York GC.
+In March 2025, the inaugural TGL season concluded with Atlanta Drive GC winning the TGL Championship against New York GC.

 2025: Inaugural TGL Season

 In 2025, the inaugural season of TGL, a golf league created by TMRW Sports in partnership with the PGA Tour, began.
-The matches were held on weeknights to accommodate the PGA Tour schedule, combining traditional golf with simulated indoor elements.
+The league combines traditional golf with simulated indoor golf, featuring PGA Tour players, with matches held on weeknights.

-In May of 2025, TGL announced an expansion team: the Motor City Golf Club from Detroit.
-They are expected to start play during the 2027 season.
+In May of 2025, TGL announced an expansion team in Detroit, the Motor City Golf Club, which will start play during the 2027 season.